 India reports more than 386,000 new COVID-19 cases, another record daily rise

+BENGALURU: All vaccination centres in India’s financial capital Mumbai will be shut for three days from Friday (Apr 30) due to a shortage of COVID-19 vaccines, said authorities.

-BENGALURU: India on Friday (Apr 30) reported a record daily rise of 386,452 new COVID-19 cases, while the death toll jumped by 3,498 in 24 hours, according to health ministry data.
+This comes as India reported a record daily rise of 386,452 new COVID-19 cases, while the death toll jumped by 3,498 in 24 hours, according to health ministry data.

+Medical experts believe actual COVID-19 numbers in the world’s second-most populous nation may be five to 10 times greater than the official tally.

 India has added about 7.7 million cases to its total caseload since the end of February, when its second wave picked up steam, according to a Reuters tally.